mikaelpatel/Cosa/README.md

 Note
 ----

-Atmega328P and Atmega2560 based Arduino boards (Uno, Mini, Nano, LilyPad, Mega, etc) are supported.
-Timers (1-n) are not directly supported but planned.
+ATtiny, and Atmega328P, Atmega1284P, Atmega2560 based Arduino boards
+(Uno, Mini, Nano, LilyPad, Mighty, Mega, etc) are supported.
 Arduino and AVR lib functions may be used together with Cosa.

 News
 ----